csl2025/csl2025.github.io/index.md

 #### Registration

-Information can be found here at a later stage.
+Registration will open on November 14.

 #### Hotels

-Information can be found here at a later stage.

-Please beware that hotel rooms in Amsterdam are scarce, due to the CISCO Live 2025 event, that takes place in Amsterdam in the same week.
+Please beware that hotel rooms in Amsterdam are scarce, due to the CISCO Live 2025 event, that takes place in Amsterdam in the same week as CSL 2025.

+There are no hotels in the close vicinity of the conference site.
+Information on reaching CWI can be found [here](https://www.cwi.nl/en/about/contact/).

+Three possible suggestions for booking a hotel:

+- Take a hotel in the city center, close to the central railway station.
+From there you can take a train to Amsterdam Science Park railway station (4 times per hour, takes 9 minutes), which is at walking distance of the conference site.
+- Take a hotel close to Amstel railway station or Muiderpoort railway station, and use bus 40, which stops right in front of the conference site.
+- Act like the Dutch, and rent a bike.

 #### Co-located Workshops